banner

 Radio Frequency Identification (RFID) and barcodes are two prevalent technologies used for tracking and managing inventory across various industries.
 While the usage of barcodes may have been a widespread norm within inventory management for decades, RFID technology offers a more advanced solution with capabilities like scanning multiple items simultaneously without direct line-of-sight and much more.

 However, the point isn’t focused on which technology is better.
 It is the mode of application and its effectiveness in the said scenario.
 This is what businesses need to evaluate before choosing the right tracking system.
 Read this blog to understand the difference between RFID and barcode.
+Also, understand the barcode definition first.

 Key Differences Between RFID and Barcode